Allan-Linn/DeepRL-FlappyBird/README.md

 # DeepRL-FlappyBird
-We test various replacements for the max operator in deep Q-networks (DQN) and compare their performances. .
+We test replacements for the max operator in deep Q-networks (DQN) and compare their performances. .